pont-us/boilerpaste/README.md

 The first and last lines of the boilerplate file define the **delimiter lines** which are used to mark the chunk in the source files.

+If the `--line` option is given, the boilerplate will be inserted before the given line number.

-Each source file is scanned for the delimiter lines.
+If the `--line` option is not given, each source file is scanned for the delimiter lines.
 If they are found, the text between them is removed and replaced with the text in the boilerplate file.
 Files are modified in place.

-If no delimiter lines are found in a source code file, the boilerplate will be inserted after the first empty line.
+If `--line` is not given and no delimiter lines are found in a source code file, the boilerplate will be inserted after the first empty line.
 If there are no delimiter lines and no empty lines, the file will not be modified, and a warning will be printed.

 License
 -------